rjleyva/rjleyva-writes/src/content/blog/wezterm/wezterm-terminal-setup.md

 ---
-title: WezTerm Terminal Setup (Zen Mode)
+title: My WezTerm Terminal Setup (Zen Mode)
 date: 2025-12-05
 description: Strip away distractions and let your code shine.
 tags: ['wezterm', 'terminal', 'productivity', 'setup']
 ---

-# Cutting the noise
+# Cutting the Noise

-I won’t pretend I spend hours in my terminal every day.
-Just kidding, I absolutely do.
-Let’s skip the boring tutorial intro `brew install --cask wezterm` and jump straight into my questionable choices.
+I spend hours in my terminal.
+Let's skip the `brew install` tutorial and jump straight into my questionable choices.

-## Breaking Down
+## The Settings

 - Keeps the interface distraction-free.
-I only focus on the current task and you might as well, so go on, press the copy button while it’s still free.
+I only focus on the current task.

 ```lua
 enable_tab_bar = false
 ```

 - Gives you just enough window frame to resize, but not enough to feel like your terminal is trying to compete with Photoshop.
 Minimalist vibes only.

 ```lua
 window_decorations = "RESIZE"
 ```

 - Adds a subtle macOS blur to your background.
-Makes your terminal feel dreamy and cinematic… like you’re the lead in a hacker indie film nobody asked for.
+Makes your terminal feel dreamy and cinematic… like you're the lead in a hacker indie film nobody asked for.

 ```lua
 macos_window_background_blur = 10
 ```

-Skip the transparency.
-My GPU doesn’t need extra cardio just so my terminal can cosplay as glass.
+- Skip the transparency.
+My GPU doesn't need extra cardio just so my terminal can cosplay as glass.

 ```lua
 window_background_opacity = 1.0,
 ```

-- Font and size that actually respect your eyes, big enough for your tired eyeballs.
+- Font and size that actually respect your eyes—big enough for long sessions.

 ```lua
 font = wezterm.font_with_fallback({ "Lilex Nerd Font" })
 font_size = 18
 ```

 - Scrollback lines set to 10,000 because logs have commitment issues.
 Sometimes they stretch forever and you just want to find that one typo without a time machine.

 ```lua
 scrollback_lines = 10000
 ```

-- Colors designed for long ChatGPT sessions, I mean coding sessions.
+- Colors designed for long ChatGPT sessions...
+I mean coding sessions.

 ```lua
 colors = {